TirsvadWeb/DotNet.Portfolio/docs/UseCases/UC001/Artifacts.md

 ---

 ## DCD
-This is an initial version of the Domain Class Diagram (DCD) for the use case "Sign in using a client certificate".
+Domain Class Diagram (DCD) for the use case "Sign in using a client certificate".
 It captures the key entities, their attributes, and relationships relevant to the authentication process using client certificates.
 The maintained DCD can be found [here][DCD].

 ### Metadata